A Nod to the Near Future: Toyo - GuruFocus.com

 The Beyond Zero message encourages diligently adapting how we live our lives in the present to ensure a better future for all.
 Toyota envisions a future in which carbon neutrality is achieved through the practical marketization of a portfolio of products with advanced, alternative-fuel and zero-emission powertrain technologies.
 Globally, Toyota plans to expand to around 30 dedicated BEVs, including five carrying the bZ (Beyond Zero) brand moniker.
 This diverse portfolio of electrified products will help propel Toyota toward its goal of carbon neutrality by 2050.

-Toyota (NYSE:TM, Financial) has been a part of the cultural fabric in the U.S. for more than 60 years, and is committed to advancing sustainable, next-generation mobility through our Toyota and Lexus brands, plus our nearly 1,500 dealerships.
+Toyota (:TM) has been a part of the cultural fabric in the U.S. for more than 60 years, and is committed to advancing sustainable, next-generation mobility through our Toyota and Lexus brands, plus our nearly 1,500 dealerships.

 Toyota directly employs more than 39,000 people in the U.S. who have contributed to the design, engineering, and assembly of nearly 32 million cars and trucks at our nine manufacturing plants.
 By 2025, Toyota's 10th plant in North Carolina will begin to manufacture automotive batteries for electrified vehicles.
 With more electrified vehicles on the road than any other automaker, a quarter of the company's 2021 U.S. sales were electrified.